 Being in college can be hazardous to your financial health.
 Part of the college experience is struggling to pay bills or make ends meet, but there are ways to offset that besides eating ramen every night.
-You can earn extra money in college by taking on various part-time jobs or internships, and these can also bolster your resume for after college.
+You can earn extra money by taking on various part time jobs for college students, and these can also bolster your resume for after college.
 By earning extra cash in college, you’re less likely to rack up credit card debt that you’ll have to pay off later in life.

 As a bonus, try looking for jobs that will give you insight or experience in the field you’re studying.
 Although finding a paid internship can be challenging and competitive, the knowledge you gain will be invaluable.
 Internships can also be a great way to network and make connections within your field.
 Not to mention, future employers will look highly upon past work experience in your specific field.
 To find these and other jobs, check your college’s job board.

 Part Time Jobs for College Students

 Working towards a degree in fashion merchandising or sales?
 Try looking for a job in retail, especially clothing stores.
 You can also apply for jobs at stores that you like to shop at or where an employee discount would be most beneficial to you.
 Employee discounts are often as high as 40 or 50 percent on most merchandise and this can be a great perk of a part-time job.
 However, beware that a retail job can be dangerous if you overindulge and spend your entire paycheck at that store.

 If you are eligible for a work study position through your school’s financial aid department, be sure to take advantage of it.
 Since these jobs tend to be on campus, you can cut down on or completely eliminate transportation costs.
 Most importantly, university employers understand the demands of being a student and often allow you to do schoolwork during slow shifts.
 Keep in mind that the maximum number of hours you will be able to work will depend on your total Federal Work Study award.